 A different set of studies also look at the effect of import competition, or competition from China, on different aspects of firms and industries, such as innovation, plant survival, employment growth, total sales, productivity, skill intensity (Bernard et al., 2006; Utar and Ruiz, 2013; Mion and Zhu, 2013; Ashournia et al., 2014; Balsvik et al., 2015; Bloom et al., 2016; Autor et al., 2016).
-Apart from Iacovone et al. (2013) and Utar and Torres-Ruiz (2013)20, all the other studies focus on the impact on developed economies (U.S., Belgium, Denmark, Norway, E.U., etc).
-We differ from these current cohort of studies by focusing on two most important countries contributing in the rise in South-South trade and explores the effect on product variety of manufacturing firms.
+Apart from Iacovone et al. (2013) and Utar and Torres-Ruiz (2013)21, all the other studies focus on the impact on developed economies (U.S., Belgium, Denmark, Norway, E.U., etc.).
+We differ from this current cohort of studies by focusing on two most important countries contributing in the rise in South-South trade and explores the effect on product variety of manufacturing firms.
 Overall, our results conform to the standard theoretical multi-product firm literature with import competition, firms re-focusing more on their 'core competencies', with heterogeneity in effect coming from the product drop by only the least productive or small firms.

 There exists another section of studies, which looks at the dynamic aspects of multi-product firms or product churning.
 Bernard et al. (2010) finds 54% of US manufacturing firms alter their product mix every five years between Manufacturing Censuses.
 On average, one-third of the output of a given product is produced by firms that either did not produce the product at the time of the previous Census or have dropped the product by the next Census.
 In short, there is widespread evidence of product churning.
-Moreover, this product churning has substantial effects on the aggregate economy because changes in the firms' product mix can account for significant changes in their output over time (Lopresti, 2016; Goldberg et al., 2013).
-Bernard et al. (2010, 2011) also shows that the contribution of firms' product margin toward output growth exceeds the contribution of firms' entry and exit.
-Consequently, product mix changes represent a potentially important channel through which resources are reallocated from less to more efficient firms.
-Iacovone and Javorcik (2010) also show evidence of product churning by focusing on Mexican manufacturing firms in response to NAFTA.
-Goldberg et al. (2010c) find no evidence of product churning within Indian manufacturing firms and output-tariff declines following India's episode of trade liberalization in 1991.
-Our results also show significant evidence of product churning or 'creative destruction' in case of Indian firms in response to product market competition from China and the effect is stronger for firms producing intermediate goods.

-19In a similar study, Martin and Mejean (2014) explore the impact of low-wage competition on the product quality of French exporters.
+20In a similar study, Martin and Mejean (2014) explore the impact of low-wage competition on the product quality of French exporters.
 Their results show that product quality upgrading is greater in sectors and destinations where firms are exposed to more intense competition from low-wage countries.

-20Both the studies investigates the effect of Chinese competition on Mexico.
+21Both the studies investigates the effect of Chinese competition on Mexico.
 The former looks at the product mix, whereas the latter studies the labour market and industry-level changes.